 This is precisely how these two words are to be understood.
-"Principally" which the New Oxford Dictionary defines as "in the chief place; as the chief thing concerned
+"Principally" which the New Oxford Dictionary defines as "in the chief place; as the chief thing concerned mainly; above all" has a meaning cognate to and only a few degrees more liberal than "exclusively".
+Its association with "exclusively" therefore confines its meanings to one more ejusdem generis that term.

 - 92. The Magistrate applied the interpretative rule of noscitur a sociis to conclude that "principally" is coloured by "exclusively" and is interpreted as setting a high threshold "only a few degrees more liberal than 'exclusively".
 He saw the words as specific and general terms of the same class.
 As such, under the interpretative rule ejusdem generis ("of the same kinds, class, or nature") the otherwise wide meaning of the general term "principally" must be restricted to the same class as the more specific term "exclusively".
 That is, in the context of "wholly or mainly", the view would be that both words are descriptors of a class concerning matters of degree.
 Then, because "mainly" is a more general descriptor of degree than "wholly", it must be interpreted as meaning something closer to "wholly" than otherwise might be the case. - 93.
 The noscitur a sociis rule has also been applied in a New Zealand tax context by the Taxation Review Authority in Case E79 (1982) 5 NZTC 59,416.
 Case E79 concerned whether a panel van was a "motorcar" where that term was defined as a vehicle "designed exclusively or principally" for the carriage of passengers.
 Judge Barber considered the van was not a "motorcar" because it was designed principally for the carriage of goods.
 Judge Barber accepted, on authority of Fairmaid, the association of the word "exclusively" with the word "principally" should cause the Authority to interpret "principally" more narrowly than if it had been used alone.
 Again, the Authority did not indicate what this meant in percentage terms for the meaning of the relevant phrase. - 94.
 A meaning for "wholly or mainly" of "100% or a near percentage" was applied in British Association of Leisure Parks, Piers & Attractions Ltd [2011] TC 01504 (UKFTT).
 This case involved the issue of whether an association's membership subscriptions should be exempt from value added tax (VAT).
-The exemption applied if the association's membership was restricted "wholly or mainly" to individuals or corporate bodies connected to the association argued it met the 69% of its members connected to its purposes, the association argued it met the relevant test because "mainly" meant more than 50%.
-In finding against the taxpayer, the First Tier Tribunal (Tax Chamber) considered the meaning of "wholly or mainly" (at [39]):
+The exemption applied if the association's membership was restricted "wholly or mainly" to individuals or corporate bodies connected to the association's purposes.
+With 69% of its members connected to its purposes, the association argued it met the relevant test because "mainly" meant more than 50%.

-The Association's reading of "mainly" is, I think, incorrect.
+In finding against the taxpayer, the First Tier Tribunal (Tax Chamber) considered the meaning of "wholly or mainly" (at [39]): The Association's reading of "mainly" is, I think, incorrect.
 The word cannot be read in isolation.
 It is part of the compound phrase "wholly or mainly".
 In that connection it must, I think, mean all or substantially all, e.g. 100% or a near percentage, rather than simply a bare majority.